VSCodeVim/Vim/README.md

 * Correct undo/redo state
 * Marks

+## Roadmap

+See our [Github Milestone page](https://github.com/VSCodeVim/Vim/milestones) for an idea of what we plan to implement next.

 ## Install

 1. Within Visual Studio Code, open the command palette (`Ctrl-Shift-P` / `Cmd-Shift-P`)